Electrical contractors in

 Meet experience requirements

-Complete 4 years documented electrical experience or approved apprenticeship program.
-Maintain records of work history and training certificates.
+Document 4 years of electrical experience under licensed electrician or complete state-approved apprenticeship program.
+Keep detailed records of work performed and hours.

 Submit application